The Ethics of Ambiguity

 The Ethics of Ambiguity (Pour une morale de l'ambiguïté) is Simone de Beauvoir's second major non-fiction work.
-It was prompted by a lecture she gave in 1945, after which she claimed that it was impossible to base an ethical system on her partner Jean-Paul Sartre's major philosophical work Being and Nothingness (L'Être et le néant).
+It was prompted by a lecture she gave in 1945, where she claimed that it was impossible to base an ethical system on her partner Jean-Paul Sartre's major philosophical work Being and Nothingness (L'Être et le néant).
 The following year, over a six-month period, she took on the challenge, publishing the resulting text first as installments in Les Temps modernes and then, in November 1947, as a book.

 Contents

 The Ethics of Ambiguity consists of three parts and a short conclusion.

 Part I

 "Ambiguity and Freedom," lays out the philosophical underpinnings of Beauvoir's stance on ethics.
-She asserts that man is fundamentally free, a freedom that comes from his "nothingness," which is an essential aspect of his ability to be self-aware, to be conscious of himself: "... the nothingness which is at the heart of man is also the consciousness that he has of himself."
-But man is also a thing, a "facticity," an object for others.
+She asserts that a person is fundamentally free to make choices, a freedom that comes from one's own "nothingness," which is an essential aspect of one's ability to be self-aware, to be conscious of oneself: "... the nothingness which is at the heart of man is also the consciousness that he has of himself."
+But each person is also a thing, a "facticity," an object for others.
 The ambiguity is that each of us is both subject and object, freedom and facticity.
 As free, we have the ability to take note of ourselves and choose what to do.
 As factic, we are constrained by physical limits, social barriers and the expectations and political power of others.

 Beauvoir rejects any notion of an absolute goodness or moral imperative that exists on its own. "...there exists no absolute value before the passion of man, outside of it, in relation to which one might distinguish the useless from the useful."
 Values come only from our choices.

-Human freedom can be only in concrete projects, not in the abstract.
+Human freedom can be only in concrete projects, particular circumstances, not in the abstract.
 Freedom "requires the realization of concrete ends, of particular projects."

 The types of particular content that are suitable are discussed in Part III.